amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

         return self.after_combine(self.combine(x))
 ```

 This is exactly what this class `Fnode` does above.
-As can be seen in the `forward` method, it accepts `List` of `Tensors`, performs the `combine` and `after_combine` operation on them and returns the output.
+As can be seen in the `forward` method, it accepts `List` of `Tensors`, performs the `combine` to combine the inputs together and also performs the computations `after_combine` operation on them and returns the output.

 Now what are these `combine` and `after_combine` operations?
-The `combine` operation is the one that will make sure that the input tensors are changed to be of the same resolution.
+The `combine` operation is the one that will make sure that the input tensors are changed to be of the same resolution and once they are of the same size, it will combine them together.
 Remember `fig-2`?
 A `Node` can accept inputs from various other `Nodes` that might not necessarily be at the same level.
 Thus there might be a need to do a `resampling` operation before we can combine the inputs to make them be of the same size and same number of channels.
 Only then can we sum the inputs up.

+> In the actual implementation, we do not actually sum the input tensors but rather do something called `Fast normalized fusion` that has been described in section 3.3 of the paper.
+But, it is completely okay if for now we assume that combine the inputs by simply summing them up once they are of the same size.

 Next, we still need to perform the "fusion".
-Simply summing the inputs up might not be enough and we still need to do some more computation on top to get a good representation or do the actual "fusion" of the Node outputs.
+Simply combining the inputs up might not be enough and we still need to do some more computation on top to get a good representation or do the actual "fusion" of the Node outputs.
 This "fusion" operation is a [Depthwise Separable Convolution](https://www.youtube.com/watch?v=T7o3xvJLuHk) followed by a BatchNorm and activation layer.

 This has been mentioned in the paper at the end of section-3 as well.
 > Notably, to further improve the efficiency, we use depthwise separable convolution for feature fusion, and add batch normalization and activation after each convolution.